kyhei/curacao/README.md

 Curacao is modular designed web framework for Golang.
 Inspired by [Martini](https://github.com/go-martini/martini)

-**Note: Curacao is heavy developing now.
+**Note: Curacao is NOT tested and heavy developing now.
 Don't use in production environment**

 ## Getting Started
 ```